-- If you want to go further afield in France, it may be worth waiting until the French Connection fares come on sale a month later (see below).
-These tickets, that combine the Eurostar with an onward TGV, can be cheaper than booking tickets separately.
+- If you want to go further afield in France, it may be worth waiting until domestic French TGV fares come on sale a month later (see below).
+These tickets, that combine the Eurostar with an onward TGV, can sometimes be cheaper than booking tickets separately.

 Where: London to more than 50 cities in France

-In addition to selling tickets for trains to Paris, Brussels and Lille, Eurostar also offers low-cost train tickets to other cities in France, working in partnership with French national train operator SNCF.
-These combine Eurostar and high-speed TGV into one fare and offer a discount for travellers from the UK heading to destinations in France.
+In addition to selling tickets for trains to Paris, Amsterdam, Brussels and Lille, Eurostar also offers low-cost train tickets to other cities in France, working in partnership with French national train operator SNCF.
+These combine Eurostar and high-speed TGV into one fare and sometimes offer a discount for travellers from the UK heading to destinations in France.

-These tickets, known as "French Connection" tickets come on sale 3 months in advance to be consistent with the booking horizon for the rest of France.
-Though not always cheaper than buying a Eurostar and TGV ticket separately, you're guaranteed a seamless itinerary and avoid the hassle of multiple purchases.
+These tickets come on sale three months in advance.
+Although they are not always cheaper than buying a Eurostar and TGV ticket separately, you're guaranteed a seamless itinerary and avoid the hassle of multiple purchases.
 Popular destinations on these trips include London to Tours, Aix en Provence, Bordeaux, Cannes, Reims, Lyon and Marseille.

 Thalys discount fares

-The instantly recognisable high-speed Thalys fleet has been in operation for almost 20 years.
-Thalys dominated the high-speed rail market for more than a decade, travelling at a cool 300kph between Paris, Brussels, Cologne and Amsterdam, with only a few stops en route.
-Although there is now competition on some routes, ICE trains from Brussels to Cologne for instance, there are still excellent value tickets on Thalys train.
+The instantly recognisable, red high-speed Thalys fleet has been in operation for almost 20 years.
+Thalys dominated the high-speed rail market for more than a decade, travelling at a cool 300km/ph between Paris and Brussels, Cologne and Amsterdam, with only a few stops en route.
+Although there is now competition on some routes, ICE high-speed trains from Brussels to Cologne for instance, there are still excellent value tickets on Thalys train.
 Especially if you book as soon as they are released, which we will inform you about via newsletter, on social media or, if you have set a booking alert, via email.

 - If you're considering a train which begins or ends in Germany, you might like to consider waiting until 91 days before travel so you can see the whole range of fares - from all rail operators - on that route.
-Search 3 months in advance and you'll see the Thalys tickets only, but wait until 91 days before and you'll find Saver Fares (Sparpreis) on the German ICE train alongside Thalys tickets.
+Search three months in advance and you'll see the Thalys tickets only, but wait until 91 days before and you'll find Sparpreis fares, as mentioned above.